 Oklahoma Warrant Search

 Various kinds of warrants serve various applications in the law.
-For law enforcement officials in Oklahoma, warrants are released to allow for searching the property for verification of criminal actions.
+For law enforcement officials in Oklahoma, warrants are released to allow searching the property to verify criminal actions.
 Police are likewise granted warrants to guarantee court appearances for those who have dismissed a subpoena or a court appearance.

 Oklahoma Statewide Warrant Search System.